hallorant/bigmit/model1usb/README.md

 !["Motherboard schematic changes"](../etc/images/m1usb_schematic.jpg?raw=true "Motherboard schematic")

-**(OPTION 1) KEEP 4116 MEMORY:** To use the original 4116 memory we have to supply each power path with the volatge that it needs.
+**(OPTION BAD) KEEP 4116 MEMORY:** To use the original 4116 memory we have to supply each power path with the volatge that it needs.
 However, there is a subtile shortcut that we can do for the -5V.
-Boost-buck transformers are cheap, however we will get 12V and -12V not 12V and -5V.
+DC-to-DC transformers are cheap, however we will get 12V and -12V not 12V and -5V.
 What can we do?
 The bottom path of the schematic above is a circuit to regulate -13.3V (my measurement yours will vary) out of the bridge rectivier (CR8) to -5V.
 What we will do is